 - History of Project Management

 - Why is Project Management Important

 - Various Project Management Approaches

 - Strategies to Streamline Project Management

 - What is the Role of Project Manager

-- Various Project Management Teams
+- Challenges with Project Management Tools

 This project management guide is useful for novices who were thrown in the deep end of project management without any formal training and also intermediate or experienced project managers who want to learn more about project management process and project management methodologies.

-A brief history of project management
+The brief history of project management

 Project management has been around for as long as humans have existed–from the invention of the wheel to the construction of the Giza Pyramids, to the development of the device you’re reading this on.
 All these “projects” required planning, had specific people to oversee them, a sponsor, and people working on them.
 We just didn’t call them projects.